Anytime you Google pregnancy, you come across a million pregnancy myths busted. Especially regarding exercise during pregnancy or a fit pregnancy.

 During the 2nd and 3rd trimesters you should gain approximately ½ -1 pound per week, keeping your weight on a steady increase.
 This means increasing your caloric intake by 300-400 calories per day (more if you are exercising).
 You can add this amount with 1 cup of milk and half a peanut butter sandwich.

 Increasing your calories can be easier if you split them up into small, frequent meals throughout the day.
-You should aim to eat 5 or 6 meals that are approximately 350-450 calories per meal.
-For more information and meal suggestions see our Nutrition Plan for Pregnancy & Breastfeeding.
+You should aim to eat 5 or 6 meals.
+Read more about Eating the Right Foods for Pregnancy.

 Make sure you get your physician’s recommendations before embarking on an exercise program during pregnancy.
 It has been deemed safe as long as you start out slowly.
-If you haven’t been exercising start with 15 minutes 3-4x/week.
-Usually a mild routine of walking or swimming is best.
+If you haven’t been exercising – start with 15 minutes 3-4x/week.

 Check out the RPE Scale here.